Chaos Engineering using Dynatrace

 Dynatrace is a software intelligence company, today we will be using their cloud infrastructure monitoring.
-Gremlin Free is a free version of Gremlin that can run on up to five hosts, and run two types of Chaos Engineering attacks.
+Gremlin is a comprehensive Chaos Engineering platform.

 Before you begin this tutorial, you’ll need the following:

 - A Dynatrace account (sign up for a trial here)

 - A host running Ubuntu 18.04 to run the Chaos Engineering experiments on.
 This host will run the Gremlin agent.
 You need to have permissions to run commands as root with sudo on this host.

 - A Gremlin account (request a free trial)

 This tutorial will show you how to use Dynatrace for monitoring along with Gremlin for your Chaos Engineering experiments.
 Observability is a really important part of Chaos Engineering, this way you can monitor your experiments and view the results.

 - Step 1 - Install the Gremlin agent

 - Step 3 - Monitoring a host via Dynatrace